omar-sherif9992/Query-Optimization/Schemas Solution/Schema3/Query9.md

   | Execution Time : 12.646 ms | Total Expected Cost : 2337.61 |
   | -------------------------- | ----------------------------- |

-- The Hash helped in the performance it decreased the Execution Time(but in the execution time processor was overwhelmed + Linux performance) and Expected Cost .
+- The Hash helped in the performance it decreased the Execution Time(but in the execution time processor was overwhelmed + Linux performance) and Expected Cost (BEST OF THEM ALL).

 - The Query Planner used the Hash index because Hash is O(1) performance with Exact Values and considered the best for exact values queries.